 Turn the furniture over to relieve the weight from the broken leg.
-Set it on a pair of saw horses or other flat, sturdy work surface.
-Turn tables on their top and other furniture onto a back or side to make the leg easily accessible.
+Set it on a pair of saw horses or another flat, sturdy work surface.
+Turn wood tables on their top and other furniture onto its back or side to make the leg easily accessible.

 Assess the damage.
 Examine threads or bolts attaching the leg to the furniture, these frequently strip out of the body of the furniture.
 Collect all of the pieces of a splintered leg and reassemble to be sure that the pieces can be fit back together.

 Place a matchstick into a hole in wood that has been wallowed out, or stripped, so that the hole is loose and the leg will not tighten into the base of the furniture.
 Break the matchstick off even with the top of the hole.
 Place the leg into position and twist the leg clockwise to tighten the leg into place.
 The matchstick provides additional friction and pressure to hold the screw in place.
 More than one matchstick may be needed for some holes.
 Use the same technique to tighten screws in corner leg braces that are stripped, causing legs to fail.